haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-listing-grid.md

 #### Data Source

-Data Source is another {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI Component{% endglossarytooltip %} that provides data in specific format which is shared among all UI Components.
+Data Source is another {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI Component{% endglossarytooltip %} that provides data in specific format which is shared among all UI 组件.

 The listing component requires the data source to be properly configured and associated with it: